noahdavis319/ship-strain-measurement-system/src/docs/newuser.rst

 :code:`make all` command and determine what failed.
 If the command was found, run :code:`ssms --help` to get the help message for the project.
 If you're prompted with a description of the various commands and flags that can be passed the congratulations, you have successfully built, installed, and ran the project!

+Before you go and start developing, make sure to activate the virtual environment that was created for you every time you create a new terminal session.
+Without doing so, all the :code:`make` commands will attempt to use your system Python packages which are missing all of our project dependencies and build tools, ultimately leading to a failed build attempt.
+You can activate the virtual environment by running :code:`source venv/bin/activate` from the :code:`ssms` directory.